 Sandy Ridge Stars use creative expression to reach their full potential.

 Since the beginning of time, the arts have been a staple among people of all societies.
 Durham is no different.
 Our town places high value on the arts and recognizes their importance in educating the whole child.
-Sandy Ridge opened in August 2011 as a visual and performing arts magnet school.
-This elementary school centers on teaching and learning – providing strong instruction in the core curriculum, through the lens of the visual and performing arts.
+Sandy Ridge opened in August 2011 as a visual and performing arts elementary school.
+Sandy Ridge centers on teaching and learning – providing strong instruction in the core curriculum, through the lens of the visual and performing arts.
 In the summer of 2019, Sandy Ridge Visual and Performing Arts Elementary School became a member of A+ Schools of North Carolina.
 In January of 2020, Sandy Ridge was named a National Magnet School of Distinction by Magnet Schools of America.
 (Sandy Ridge will become a neighborhood school beginning with the 2024-25 academic year.)

 Sandy Ridge features numerous arts-related learning activities to enhance the educational experience: